osushkov/osushkov.github.io/_posts/2017-01-05-python-lambdas.md

 Python is a pretty nice language in some ways.
 It allows very fast prototyping and experimenting with algorithms.
 However, it's dynamic nature and some language design decisions can really cause some bizzare bugs.
 I ran into this interesting example recently relating to lambdas, variable capture, and variable scoping.
-At first the below snippets should all produce the same output.
+At first glance the below snippets should all produce the same output.

 Common code:
 ```python